dealingwith/daniel-industries/_posts/2017-05-13-on-blogging.md

 ---

 Keeping a personal blog in 2017 feels relatively futile.
-But while everyone else is <s>storing</s> throwing their stories, artifacts, thoughts and meanings into the stream for others to consume on their phones while taking a dump or bored at lunch or while cosuming some other media entirely, those of us who store our work on _actual domains_ do it for ourselves--and our legacy.
+But while everyone else is <s>storing</s> throwing their stories, artifacts, thoughts, and meanings into the stream for others to consume on their phones while taking a dump or bored at lunch or while consuming some other media entirely, those of us who store our work on _actual domains_ do it for ourselves--and our legacy.
 And while permalinks may--and do--rot faster than last week's bananas, the content is still _here_.